Distribution of Club Drugs

 If you’ve been arrested in the act of selling or distributing club drugs, the severity of the charges will depend on the total weight of drugs in your possession (more than five ounces means more severe charges and stiffer punishments.

 Whether you were caught selling the drugs near a school, housing project or public park, and whether you sold the drugs to minors, either knowingly or unknowingly.
-Depending on the circumstances, the drug distribution defense attorneys at Clark & Clark may be able to have the charges dismissed, or, failing that, plead you down to a lesser charge of drug possession.
+Depending on the circumstances, the drug distribution defense attorneys at The Law Offices of Jonathan F. Marshall may be able to have the charges dismissed, or, failing that, plead you down to a lesser charge of drug possession.

 Penalties for Distribution of Club Drugs in New Jersey